 Even though some designs and projects get recognised over others that a designer has created, the bottom line is that they’re all of equal value.
 The designer puts the same amount of energy, thought and skill in each artwork.
 It’s important to not lose that focus.
 Because, if that balance is disrupted, it might make way for a shaky future.

-Digital paintings are not meant for walls.
+Digital Paintings are not Meant for Walls

 In India, digital painting is yet to be accepted as a mode of communication.
 And from what it looks like, it’s still a while away.
-The only reason is because India lacks encouragement in this field as well as basic knowledge.
+The only reason is that India lacks encouragement in this field as well as basic knowledge.
 Once we’re able to overcome this, it’s only then that digital paintings will make for a much more natural form of communication.